How to Calculate Benchmarks: The Industry Benchmark Calculator

 Ready to get started?
-Access the benchmark calculator, create your own copy of it, and then follow our instructions below to calculate your performance.
-The outputs you get from the calculator are meant to be directionally-correct, giving you a sense of how you stack up to benchmarks and where it’s best to focus your energy.
+Access the industry benchmark calculator, create your own copy of it, and then follow our instructions below to calculate your performance.
+The outputs you get from the calculator are meant to be directionally correct, giving you a sense of how you stack up to benchmarks and where it’s best to focus your energy.

 If you need help filling out the calculator or want to talk through how to dial in some of these numbers, shoot us a note at firstname.lastname@example.org — we’d love to help!

 The purpose of this first step is to understand where your organization stands today with its annual revenue target and team makeup.
 These inputs impact the rest of the calculator, so it’s important to enter them as accurately as possible.

 - Fill in your Annual Revenue Target and your Average Hourly Bill Rate.
 If you use a blended rate or average rate by role, you’ll need to do a little math to find your average rate.

 - Enter how many of your employees are billable, partially billable (e.g., leadership), and non-billable.

 - Next to each employee group’s headcount, enter the average percentage of time you expect each group to bill.

 This section helps you map your revenue targets by quarter to account for natural seasonal dips or upticks across the calendar year.

 The calculator will estimate how much revenue should be identified in the sales pipeline, in sales bookings, and in the planned backlog to hit your revenue targets each quarter.